 “Basically, no matter whether the Fitbit is measuring movement or heart rate, alcohol — as a central nervous system depressant — will produce physical effects that make your fitness tracker think you are sleeping deeply,” Lloyd says, “Unfortunately, the Fitbit doesn’t measure the physical changes in brain waves that are truly indicative of the various stages of sleep that provide cognitive and physical restoration.”

-In fact, he adds, “what your reader has heard is true: alcohol does not promote that kind of sleep, which is why he or she does not wake up feeling particularly well rested on post-alcohol mornings, despite what that Fitbit may claim.
+In fact, he adds, “what your reader has heard is true: alcohol does not promote that kind of sleep, which is why they don’t wake up feeling particularly well rested on post-alcohol mornings, despite what that Fitbit may claim.

 Lucy thanks Dr. Lloyd for this excellent explanation — even if it did shake the steadfast trust she once had in her fitness-tracker data.
 And, dear reader, Lucy suggests that you check out MIT Medical’s plethora of online sleep resources, including practical tools for getting a better night’s sleep without a nightcap.
 Sweet dreams! —Lucy